This Year, An Eclectic Mix of Interior Decorating Ideas Holds Sway

 12. Tile ‘em Up!

 Kitchens and bathrooms are the most renovated and attention-getting spaces in the home.
 In addition to all the new trends that focus on these rooms, there are “statement” tiles to make them even more appealing and dramatic.
-While the conventional and “safe” white subway tile remains, this year designers point toward bolder and patterned tiles in the kitchen and bathroom.
+While the conventional and “safe” white subway tile remains, designers point toward bolder and patterned tiles in the kitchen and bathroom this year.

 A small but artsy backsplash under the huge wood vent hood is one of the many eye-catching design elements in this spacious kitchen of a 1.5-story, three-bedroom, 2,854-square-foot French Country style home.
 The dazzling hanging lights, huge kitchen island with a sink, the modern bar stools and stainless steel appliances and the exposed brick wall make this kitchen a real showpiece (Plan #142-1209).